Hadean

 Atmosphere

-A sizable quantity of water would have been in the material that formed Earth.[16]
+A sizable quantity of water would have been in the material that formed Earth.[20]
 Water molecules would have escaped Earth's gravity more easily when the planet was less massive during its formation.
-Photodissociation by short-wave ultraviolet in sunlight could split surface water molecules into oxygen and hydrogen, the former of which would be readily removed by the then-reducing atmosphere, while the latter (along with the similarly light helium) would be expected to continually leave the atmosphere (even to the present day) due to atmospheric escape.
+Photodissociation by short-wave ultraviolet in sunlight could split surface water molecules into oxygen and hydrogen, the former of which would readily react to form compounds in the then-reducing atmosphere, while the latter (along with the similarly light helium) would be expected to continually leave the atmosphere (as it does to the present day) due to atmospheric escape.

 Part of the ancient planet is theorized to have been disrupted by the impact that created the Moon, which should have caused the melting of one or two large regions of Earth.
 Earth's present composition suggests that there was not complete remelting as it is difficult to completely melt and mix huge rock masses.[21]
 However, a fair fraction of material should have been vaporized by this impact.
 The material would have condensed within 2,000 years.[22]
 The initial magma ocean solidified within 5 million years,[23] leaving behind hot volatiles which probably resulted in a heavy CO2 atmosphere with hydrogen and water vapor.
 The initial heavy atmosphere had a surface temperature of 230 °C (446 °F) and an atmospheric pressure of above 27 standard atmospheres.[22]